As first appeared on the Law Society’s Small Firms Division website.

 An important consideration for all businesses in planning their growth, and managing cash flow in the process, is what, if any, suitable funding can assist them.

 What sources of funding are available for law firms, and how readily available are they?
-Andy Preece, commercial funding director at Armstrong Watson LLP, lists seven options your firm could consider.
+Stephen Dinsmore, commercial funding director at Armstrong Watson LLP, lists seven options your firm could consider.